dhalavach/nodejs2023Q2-service-updated/README.md

 ### Building images

-To build images yourself, delete or rename the docker-compose.yml and rename the docker-compose.build to docker-compose.yml.
-Then build images and start containers.
-Run
+To build images yourself,first stop the containers you have pulled and started (so that port 5000 is free).
+Then run:

 ```
 npm run docker:build